E-ARK-Software/earkweb/README.md

         Query OK, 1 row affected (0.00 sec)

         mysql> GRANT ALL ON eark.* TO arkiv@localhost IDENTIFIED BY 'arkiv';

+    Create another database for Celery:

+        mysql> create database celerydb;
+        Query OK, 1 row affected (0.00 sec)

+        mysql> GRANT ALL ON celerydb.* TO arkiv@localhost IDENTIFIED BY 'arkiv';

 2. Create database schema based on the model and apply initialise the database: